jszoo/cat-mvc/README.md

 app.areas.registerRoot(rootPath);

 // a sugar api to "app.areas.register".
+// register one area by the specified areaPath + areaName app.areas.registerArea(areaPath, areaName);

+// a sugar api to "app.areas.registerArea".
-// all the area folders in specified areasPath will be loaded app.areas.registerAreas(areasPath);
+// all the area folders under specified areasPath will be registered app.areas.registerAreas(areasPath);

 // to unload area
 app.areas.unload(areaName);

+// to unload root area
+app.areas.unloadRoot();

 // to customize default folder names app.set('folderNames.areas', 'areas');